Liberty Times

 The Liberty Times is a national newspaper published in Taiwan.
 Founded by Lin Rong-San, it is published by the Liberty Times Group.
 The newspaper was first published on 17 April 1980, as Liberty Daily, before adopting its current name in 1987.
-In 1999, they launched their English language version, the Taipei Times.
+In 1999, the owners launched a separate English language newspaper, the Taipei Times.

 It is one of the four most influential newspapers in Taiwan, the other three being the Apple Daily, the China Times, and the United Daily News.
-While the United Daily News is regarded as taking an editorial line that supports a Pan-Blue political stance, the Liberty Times is thought to take a Pan-Green pro-independence political stance.
+While the United Daily News is regarded as taking an editorial line that supports a Pan-Blue political stance, the Liberty Times is considered to take a Pan-Green pro-independence political stance.

 History

 Early history

 In 1946, the Three Principles of the People Youth League established a newspaper in Taitung, called Taitung Daobao.
 Initially on the verge of closure in 1948, it was taken over by Chen Zhen-zong and renamed Taitung Xinbao, becoming the first newspaper in eastern Taiwan.
 However, due to insufficient funding, the publication ceased in October 1950.
 It resumed operations in July 1952 and was later privatised by Wu A-ming in early 1961, eventually relocating to Changhua and rebranding as the Ziqiang Ribao.